Teen who brought shotgun to high school pleads not guilty

 PORTLAND, Ore.
-(AP) - A teenage student who was tackled after reportedly bringing a shotgun into an Oregon high school classroom has pleaded not guilty to multiple charges.
+(AP) - A student who was tackled by a football coach after bringing a shotgun into an Oregon high school classroom has pleaded not guilty to multiple charges.

-The Oregonian/OregonLive reports 19-year-old Angel Granados-Diaz entered not guilty pleas Wednesday to possessing a firearm in a public building, discharging a firearm at a school, possessing a loaded firearm in public and reckless endangerment.
+Angel Granados-Diaz, 19, entered not guilty pleas Wednesday in Multnomah County Circuit Court to possessing a firearm in a public building, discharging a firearm at a school, possessing a loaded firearm in public and reckless endangerment.

-Defense attorney Adam Thayne says depression played a role in the teen’s decision to bring the gun to class.
+Defense attorney Adam Thayne said Wednesday after the hearing that depression played a role in the teen’s decision to bring the gun to a class at Parkrose High School in Portland May 17, The Oregonian/OregonLive reported .

+Thayne also cited unspecified mental health issues that led Granados-Diaz to, according to witnesses, pull out the gun from underneath a trench coat after walking into his fourth-period government class before lunch.

+Thayne praised football coach and security guard Keanon Lowe who stopped Granados-Diaz from hurting himself or anybody else.

+Lowe said he had walked into the classroom about 20 seconds before Granados-Diaz that day and was looking for the student in response to a security call.
+Lowe was called because two students had told a staff member of “concerning behavior” from Granados-Diaz, according to the Parkrose School District.

+In college, Lowe was a star wide receiver at the University of Oregon, playing from 2011 to 2014.

-Police say Granados-Diaz had a single round in his shotgun while at Parkrose High School May 17 and wasn’t carrying any other weapons or ammunition.
+Police say Granados-Diaz had a single round in his shotgun while on campus and wasn’t carrying any other weapons or ammunition.
 He didn’t fire the gun while at the school.

 Under Oregon law, a person can be charged with discharge of a firearm if they’re accused of firing or trying to fire a gun.